 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-Telecommunications regulation in Australia has long been a topic of intense political – and hence regulatory – attention.
-The fixed-line incumbent, Telstra Corporation, was corporatised and privatised as a vertically integrated company from 1989 to 2006.
-Full competition in the telecommunications sector commenced in the late 1990s and has continued to develop at a gathering pace (particularly in the last few years).
+Telecommunications regulation in Australia has long been a topic of intense political and regulatory attention.
+Fixed-line incumbent Telstra Corporation was corporatised and privatised as a vertically integrated company from 1989 to 2006.
+Full competition in the telecommunications sector commenced in the late 1990s, and has continued to develop at a gathering pace (particularly in the past few years).
 However, it has long been thought in some quarters that the continuing vertical integration of Telstra has stifled development of effective competition.
 The result, historically, has been the imposition of extensive regulatory obligations on Telstra.

 Since 2009, we have seen significant regulatory reform.
 Areas of particular focus included establishing the regulatory settings for the government-owned National Broadband Network (NBN), implementing more severe vertical separation of Telstra, and a renewed focus on consumer protection standards.

 The federal Competition and Consumer Act 2010 (CCA) contains special provisions regulating competition in the telecommunications industry.
 In addition to the general application of the Australian Consumer Law and general competition law prohibitions, which are described in other chapters, there is an ex post anticompetitive conduct regime for the telecommunications sector and an ex ante regime for access to certain telecommunications services.
 These are described in more detail below.

 The CCA is supplemented by the Telecommunications (Consumer Protection and Service Standards) Act 1999, which currently includes provision for the Universal Service Obligation (USO), and certain customer service and fault rectification standards.